yukselh20/ticketAppLab6/README.md

 ## Command Reference

-The following commands are supported:
+The following common.commands are supported:

-- **help:** Displays help for all available commands.
+- **help:** Displays help for all available common.commands.
 - **info:** Shows collection metadata (type, initialization time, element count).
 - **show:** Prints all Ticket objects in the collection.
 - **insert `<key>` {element}:** Adds a new Ticket to the collection under the given key.